 And finally, a need for having a continuous environment, so you can catch the drift here by using continuous quality or requiring continuous quality, these several continuous elements have to fall in place.
 And continuous environment is always on demand, availability of real devices that you can tap on whenever required, whenever continuous integration runs, such that these test cases can be actually executed as you need them.
 So let’s look at the solution elements.
 There are two critical components that were going to be talking about.
 QAS is QMetry Automation Studio.

-And Perfecto Mobile cloud Selenium driver is a critical component that integrates the two.
+And Perfecto by Perforce cloud Selenium driver is a critical component that integrates the two.
 That’s the glue between the mobile automation and your BDD test cases.
 So let’s look at how.
 QMetry Automation Studio is, basically, an Eclipse based tool that allows that essentially is an authoring platform for creating BDD based test cases that can be automated using multiple drivers.
 It could be Perfecto drivers.
 Or it could be any other drivers that you automate your test cases against.
 Being an authoring tool, we have all of the best practices and principles built into the tool such that you can use through data driven testing, consume your data from any kid of CSV file.